Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 print(f"Area: {area}")

-• Arguments length and width are floating-point types (float).
+• Arguments length and width are floating-point type (float).

-• The return value is also a floating-point type (float).
+• The return value is also floating-point type (float).

 def greet(name: str = "Guest") -> str: